vrchat-community/creator-docs/Docs/docs/worlds/components/vrc_spatialaudiosource.md

 If you don't add a `VRC_SpatialAudioSource` with your avatar audio sources, one will be added by the SDK with default settings.\n\nIf you use a pre-existing avatar-based `Audio Source` without a `VRC_SpatialAudioSource` or ONSP (legacy) component, you may get unexpected, undocumented, and undesired behavior.
 We **strongly recommend** always using `VRC_SpatialAudioSource` with any avatar-based `Audio Sources`.
 :::
 ## Component Properties
-:::caution
+:::caution Dynamic Adjustment at Runtime

 Adjusting these properties via animations during runtime is not supported.
-These values are set at initialization.\n\nAnimating properties of the `Audio Source` should still work for properties that are not related to spatialization settings, like pitch.", "title": "Dynamic Adjustment at Runtime
+These values are set at initialization.\n\nAnimating properties of the `Audio Source` should still work for properties that are not related to spatialization settings, like pitch.
 :::

 :::caution Disabling / Enabling Sound Sources